Memories (1995 film): Magnetic Rose

 The Corona, a deep space salvage freighter, is out on a mission when it encounters a distress signal and responds to it.
 They come upon a spaceship graveyard orbiting a giant space station.
 The crew's two engineers, Heintz and Miguel, enter it to get a closer look.

-Once inside, they discover an opulent European interior and several furnished rooms (in varying states of decay) but find no signs of life.
-They discover that the station belongs to a once-famous opera diva named Eva Friedel who disappeared after the murder of her fiancé, Carlo Rambaldi, a fellow singer.
-Continuing the search for the source of the signal, the engineers split up, with each experiencing paranormal encounters, including strange noises and visions of Eva.
+Once inside, they discover an opulent European interior and several furnished rooms in varying states of decay, but find no signs of life.

+The men learn that the station belongs to a once-famous opera diva named Eva Friedel who disappeared after the murder of her fiancé, Carlo Rambaldi, a fellow singer.
+Continuing to search for the distress signal's source, the engineers split up, with each experiencing paranormal encounters, including strange noises and visions of Eva.
 Miguel enters the dilapidated underbelly of the station, and in a cavernous chamber, he finds a broken piano playing the distress signal.
 He begins to hallucinate and Eva suddenly runs up to kiss him.
 Heintz finds a theater stage and sees Eva, who stabs him when he approaches.
-Suddenly paralyzed, Heintz relives a memory of his family, with his wife and daughter Emily.
+Suddenly paralyzed, Heintz relives a memory of his wife and his daughter Emily.
 The illusion disappears when Eva takes his wife's form and tells him that he "will never leave".

-Heintz rushes to save Miguel, only to find that he had been seduced by Eva into thinking he is Carlo.
-Eva reveals to Heintz that she murdered the real Carlo for refusing to marry her and has forced others to look like him.
-She makes Heintz relive his daughter's death and nearly convinces him to join her.
-He resists and shoots the massive computer embedded in the ceiling causing the AI hologram of Eva to malfunction.
+Heintz rushes to save Miguel, but Miguel disappears deeper into the cavern, having been seduced by Eva into thinking he is Carlo.
+Eva reveals to Heintz that she murdered the real Carlo for refusing to marry her and has since forced others to relive his likeness.
+She makes Heintz relive Emily's death, and entices Heintz to stay with his daughter's doppelganger.
+Heintz resists and shoots the massive computer embedded in the ceiling of the cavern, causing the AI hologram of Eva to malfunction.

-The Corona has been struggling against a powerful magnetic field coming from the station, pulling the ship towards it.
-In desperation, they fire a powerful energy cannon, gouging the structure deep enough to reach the cavern.
-Heintz is ejected into space (along with Eva's past victims), as Eva hauntingly sings to a conjured audience.
-The Corona is crushed and becomes part of the rose-like shape around the station.
-The episode ends with the whereabouts of the real (and deceased) Eva being shown, and a representation of Eva talking romantically with Miguel as the two now exist only in Eva's lingering memories.
+Meanwhile, the Corona has been struggling against a powerful magnetic field coming from the station, pulling the ship towards it.
+In desperation, the crewmen Aoshima and Ivanov fire a powerful energy cannon; gouging deep enough into the structure to reach the cavern and Heintz, moments before the ship is torn apart.
+Heintz is ejected into space along with the space-suit-clad skeletons of Eva's past victims, as Eva hauntingly sings to a conjured audience.
+The Corona is destroyed and becomes part of the rose-shaped structure around the station.
+The whereabouts of the real (and long-deceased) Eva are shown, and a representation of Eva is seen talking romantically with Miguel (now fully embracing his new identity as Carlo).
 Heintz is last seen drifting in space, still alive.